 Famed Ukrainian medic describes 'hell' of Russian captivity

-Yuliia Paievska knew only that her life was being traded for his, and that she was leaving behind 21 women in a tiny three- by six-meter (10- by 20-foot) prison cell they had shared for what felt like an eternity.
-Her joy and relief was tempered by the sense that she was abandoning them to an uncertain fate.
+Yuliia Paievska knew only that her life was being traded for his and that she was leaving behind 21 women in a tiny 10-by-20-foot prison cell they had shared for what felt like an eternity.
+Her joy and relief were tempered by the sense that she was abandoning them to an uncertain fate.

 Before she was captured, Paievska, better known throughout Ukraine as Taira, had recorded more than 256 gigabytes of harrowing bodycam footage showing her team’s efforts to save the wounded in the besieged city of Mariupol.
 She got the footage to Associated Press journalists, the last international team in Mariupol, on a tiny data card.